george-mcintyre/aida-pva/docs/4_0_A_DevOps_Guide_to_AIDA_PVA.md

 @see [Porting EPICS to Java 1.5](5_0_Porting_EPICS_to_Java_1_5_on_VMS.md) for instructions on how to build it.

-### Individual shared libraries for each Channel Provider loaded by the AIDA-PVA SERVICE
+### Channel Provider Shared Libraries loaded by the AIDA-PVA SERVICE
 * Libraries (CMS Library):
     * `AIDASLCDB.EXE` - (AIDASLCDBLIB)
     * `AIDASLCBPM.EXE` - (AIDASLCBPMLIB)